dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 then it probably does make sense to have a separate boolean field.

-### CONSIDER copying a nullable field to a local variable to enable type promotion.
+### CONSIDER assigning a nullable field to a local variable to enable type promotion.

 Checking that a nullable variable is not equal to `null` promotes the variable to a non-nullable type.
 That lets you access members on the variable and pass it